Updated: Jun 19

 1. Find a space/time free of interruptions.
 Make sure that your physical space is decluttered as this will help to declutter your thoughts.
 Agree beforehand to respect your turns to speak without interruptions.
 T

 2. Avoid blaming.
 Take responsibility for your actions and speak from your point of view, not projecting your thoughts in the other.
 Avoid false expectations.
 Think in the effect your words will have before you speak.

 3. Listen with an open heart.
 We normally deflect responsibility and blame others for our emotions; stay calm, breathe, listen and resist the temptation to antagonize or correct the other.

 4. Recognise unhealthy patterns.
 Unhealthy relationships are detrimental to the sense of self and stop us from moving forward in life.
 Ignoring damaging patterns will not make them disappear, and it might only delay your own healing.

-5. Appreciate the opportunity to grow, avoid judgements, and reflect in the actions to take with a sense of compassion.
-This will close the conversation on a high note and will leave a fertile, safe ground to continue developing assertive communication.
+5. Appreciate the opportunity to grow, avoid judgements, and reflect in the actions you will take with a sense of compassion.
+This will close the conversation on a high note, leaving a fertile and safe ground to continue developing assertive communication.

 Sandra Codd.
 NLP Life coach.

 The Art of compassionate resilience.